Samuel Tenka

 Basic Rights

-SPEECH --- Neither the United States nor any State shall abridge the freedom of speech or of the press, or the right of the people peacably to assemble and to petition the Government for a redress of grievances.
+SPEECH --- Neither the United States nor any State shall abridge the freedom of speech or of the press, or the right of the People peacably to assemble and to petition the Government for a redress of grievances.

 RELIGION --- Neither the United States nor any State shall make any law respecting an establishment of religion; or prohibit the free exercise of religion.
-No religious test shall ever be required as a qualification to any Office or public Trust under the United States or any State.
+No religious test shall ever be required as a qualification to any office or public trust under the United States or any State.

 EQUAL PROTECTION --- Neither the United States nor any State shall deprive any person of life, liberty, or property, without due process of law; or deny to any person within its jurisdiction the equal protection of the laws; or make or enforce any law that shall abridge the privileges or immunities of citizens of the United States; or pass any ex post facto law, or any bill of attainder.